 The skip tooth blade has a name that alludes to its design.
 They are similar to standard blades in the sense that they also have uniform teeth, but with every other tooth missing.
 The open space between blades is referred to as the gullet.
 Therefore, skip tooth blades have half the number of teeth the standard blades feature.
 Skip tooth blades are meant for faster cuts.

-The reverse skip tooth blades, like the Flying Dutchman option on our list, have a skip tooth pattern on one half, and a reverse version of the top half on the bottom.
+The reverse skip tooth blades, like the Flying Dutchman option on my list, have a skip tooth pattern on one half, and a reverse version of the top half on the bottom.
 The interesting design reduces splinters, cracking, and splitting on your material, and you will see fine and smooth results on both sides.
 However, these blades wear out faster, and you will see a more obvious pileup of sawdust.

-Spiral blades, which is our number one scroll saw blade choice, can cut in every direction and eliminates the need for you to manually rotate your workpiece.
+Spiral blades, which is my number one scroll saw blade choice, can cut in every direction and eliminates the need for you to manually rotate your workpiece.
 The cut is a little rougher, so be prepared to smooth down the edges by hand after.

 Attachment Options